Q: What does USNSCC stand for?

 A: This is a federally funded youth program and we also receive donations from many of our sponsors and supporters.
 BOTW annual participation fee is just $200 plus a one-time $100 uniform deposit, which is returned when you return your uniforms.

 Q: How do I join?

-A: You fill out an application along with submitting your medical history and last physical exam and submit your annual participation fee of $200.
+A: The best way to see if this is right for you is to come and visit.
+Bring your instrument!
+Our Band Officer will assess your music ability.
+You fill out an application along with submitting your medical history and last physical exam and submit your annual participation fee of $200 plus uniform deposit.
 You will be issued a US Naval Sea Cadet ID card and we will issue you uniforms.

 Q: Can I follow you on on Facebook?
 What about YouTube?

 A: Yes.
 Go to https://www.facebook.com/BandOfTheWestUsNavalSeaCadets to see what activities we are doing and upcoming performances.
 You may also go on YouTube.com to view some recordings of past performances

 Q: I have more questions, how can I contact you?